 Erik Hill, Associate Pastor

 Erik was raised here in the Northwoods (in Spooner) by loving Christian parents as the youngest of three children.
-Sensing a call to help people, he studied Social Work while at UW-Madison.
-As a college student Erik served as a counselor at Arrowhead Bible Camp and found joy in walking alongside some of the youth of Maranatha in their spiritual journeys.
-Erik continued working with adults with various developmental disabilities in Madison for five years after finishing college.
-He felt an increasing desire to participate in God's work of transformation in people and decided to pursue training at Trinity Evangelical Divinity School in 2010.
+Sensing a call to help people, he studied Social Work at UW-Madison.
+As a student Erik served as a counselor at Arrowhead Bible Camp and found joy in walking alongside some of the youth of Maranatha in their spiritual journeys.
+After finishing college, Erik worked with adults who have developmental disabilities for five years.
+He felt an increasing desire to participate in God's work of transformation in people and decided to pursue training at Trinity Evangelical Divinity School.
+He completed an MDiv degree there in 2014.

-God brought Kate into Erik's life halfway through his time in seminary and they were married in June of 2015.
+God brought Kate into Erik's life halfway through his time in seminary and they were married in 2015.
 Kate grew up in the Cleveland, OH area as the oldest of seven children.
-She moved to Trinity in 2008 to enroll in an Intercultural Studies program and has been working as the Coordinator of International Students since 2010.
-Having lived as a single into his thirties, Erik still marvels at the favor God has shown him through a wife as Godly, competent, and caring as Kate.
-They are eagerly anticipating the arrival of their first child this August!
+She came to Trinity for an Intercultural Studies program and served as the Coordinator of International Students for seven years.
+Having lived as a single into his thirties, Erik still marvels at the favor God has given him through a wife as Godly, competent, and caring as Kate.
+Erik and Kate moved to Rice Lake in June of 2017 and are grateful for the way Maranatha has welcomed them.
+They were delighted to have their first child, Anders, in September.

 Erik gets excited about seeing transformation in people as they come to know God through his Word.
-He loves making Jesus known to people and welcoming outsiders into community with Christians.
-While not spending time with friends and family, you might find Erik outside enjoying the beauty of God's creation through biking, camping, canoeing, hunting, or taking pictures.
+He loves making Jesus known to people and welcoming outsiders into the church family.
+While not spending time with friends and family, you might find Erik outside enjoying the beauty of God's creation through hiking, camping, canoeing, hunting, or taking pictures.

 Tony Nord, Youth Pastor